-11 Council Recommendation on Blended Learning for high-quality and inclusive Primary and Secondary Education, adopted by the Council on 29 November 2021, https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32021H1214(01)
+12 Council Recommendation on Blended Learning for high-quality and inclusive Primary and Secondary Education, adopted by the Council on 29 November 2021, https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32021H1214(01)

-12 https://education.ec.europa.eu/focus-topics/improving-quality-equity/key-competences-lifelong-learning attitudes needed by all citizens for personal fulfilment and development, employability, social inclusion and active citizenship.
+The overarching policy priority of the Erasmus+ Programme is to contribute to a holistic approach to education and training in a lifelong learning perspective as described in the EU Framework on key competences13.
+Key competences include knowledge, skills, and attitudes needed by all citizens for personal fulfilment and development, employability, social inclusion and active citizenship.
 However, the EU faces some formidable challenges.
 Even though quality education and training builds on the basic skills of mathematics, science and reading, nearly a quarter of the 15-year-olds in the EU are functionally illiterate in those basic skills.
 Therefore, one of the main priorities of the Programme is to help Member States in their efforts to combat underachievement and foster the development of all key competences.
 The Programme will support the initial and continuous professional development of teachers, trainers and youth workers/youth leaders through cooperation and mobility activities in order to enhance competences and foster their wellbeing, as well as to stimulate and pool their expertise for future policy design.

-In line with the Council Conclusions on a European Strategy Empowering Higher Education Institutions for the Future of Europe13, with the Council Recommendation on building bridges for effective European Higher Education cooperation14 adopted on 5 April 2022, as well as with the European strategy for universities15, Erasmus+ aims at supporting and enabling universities to adapt to changing conditions, to thrive and to contribute to Europe's global role, resilience and recovery.
+In line with the Council Conclusions on a European Strategy Empowering Higher Education Institutions for the Future of Europe14, with the Council Recommendation on building bridges for effective European Higher Education cooperation15 adopted on 5 April 2022, as well as with the European strategy for universities16, Erasmus+ aims at supporting and enabling universities to adapt to changing conditions, to thrive and to contribute to Europe's global role, resilience and recovery.
 As such, Erasmus+ is a key contributor to the implementation of the higher education dimension of the European Education Area, in synergy with the European higher education area and the European Research Area.
 Erasmus+ will provide continued support to the European Universities alliances of higher education institutions to cooperate seamlessly across borders and disciplines and in different languages on the basis of the main outcomes of the mid-term review of the first alliances.
-In addition, ample opportunities for transnational cooperation between higher education institutions will continue to be supported, fostering the Union innovation capacity and contributing, inter alia, to progressing the work on micro-credentials16, quality assurance and recognition.
+In addition, ample opportunities for transnational cooperation between higher education institutions will continue to be supported, fostering the Union innovation capacity and contributing, inter alia, to progressing the work on micro-credentials17, quality assurance and recognition.

-These opportunities will complement Erasmus+ support to the European Innovation Agenda that intends to underpin talent and skills development that anticipates the needs of the accelerated adoption of new technologies across all sectors of our economy and society, and in particular in highly innovative deep-tech domains.
+These opportunities will complement Erasmus+ support to the New European Innovation Agenda that intends to underpin talent and skills development that anticipates the needs of the accelerated adoption of new technologies across all sectors of our economy and society, and in particular in highly innovative deep-tech domains.
 The focus will be on boosting further the promotion of entrepreneurial and innovation culture in the education sector and fostering entrepreneurial skills in lifelong learning.